 Minnesota has nine rating areas, which are based on contiguous counties, as shown in the map below.
 In the Twin Cities metro area, the provider community is composed of several competitive integrated delivery systems.
-Many carriers have partnered with these systems to offer narrow networks in the individual market (a common complaint from affected enrollees).
+Many carriers have partnered with these systems to offer narrow networks in the individual market.

 In Greater Minnesota, providers have more bargaining power and some charge significantly more for services than in the Twin Cities.
 Minnesota has some world-renowned providers, including the Mayo Clinic and the University of Minnesota.
+Individual market enrollment in each county in Minnesota is shown in the map below.